mrdotan/apicv10/Misc/Exercises/Exercise-Banking-useCase-v2.md

        - Start API Connect Developer Toolkit and connect to your provider organization using the provided credentials for 'developer' user.
 Ensure that you have selected the correct provider organization (assigned to you) in the toolkit.

-       - Enable approval for self service onboarding for both DEV and UAT developer portals.

-       - Use the deposit API definition (look at the link to deposit.yaml below under 'Hints') to create deposit API.
+       - Use the deposit API definition (look at the link to deposit.yaml below under 'Hints') to create deposit API in developer toolkit.
 Secure it with the client-id and client-secret.
 (You can follow the steps from Lab1 for guidance)

        - Use the below as backend url for deposit API http://deposit-http-ace.apps.ocp-060001q8qm-o6mi.cloud.techzone.ibm.com/

+       - Enable the API and test it from the Test and Explorer options in toolkit

        - Create a product namely 'Deposit' and create two plans with the names 'Silver' and 'Gold'.
 Follow lab6 for directions.

-       - Test this API in Sandbox environment

-       - Stage this product to DEV env while you are logged in as 'vest3' user.
-Try to publish it.
+       - Stage this product to DEV env.

+       - Go to API Manager.
+Make sure you are logged in as Owner/Administrator (Credentials provided to you).

-       - Logout and login as user 'vest1'.
-Now approve this product and publish.
+       - Approve the product and publish to DEV env.

-       - Stage and Publish this product to UAT env.
+       - Similarly publish the product to UAT env.

        - Onboard a consumer organization, namely 'Fintech' onto DEV environment's developer portal